Come and explore the trails of dartmoor…

 Damian Hall

 Special guest Damian Hall is a record-breaking ultra marathon runner who's represented Great Britain, and has finished in the top five at the UTMB.
-In 2023 he won the Spine Race and finished four loops of the Barkley Marathons.
+In 2023 he won the Spine Race and he has twice finished four loops of the Barkley Marathons.
 He’s also a UK Athletics running coach, a widely published journalist and author, and a renowned tea drinker.

 Adharanand Finn